taichi/modernjs/modernjs.en.md

 As for [Flow] and [ESLint], I will explain properly later, so I want you to feel secure.

 #### [babel-plugin-transform-flow-strip-types](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-flow-strip-types)
-`Babel-plugin-transform-flow-strip-types` is a module that automatically removes information about types declared for [Flow] as its name suggests.
+`babel-plugin-transform-flow-strip-types` is a module that automatically removes information about types declared for [Flow] as its name suggests.

 After deleting the information on the type, it converts the written code to JavaScript executable at the target runtime.